5 Myths About Diet & Exercise

 Cardio is better than strength training to burn calories.
 Wrong.

 An intense strength training workout and a strenuous cardio session can both burn a lot of calories.
 After a workout, most people continue to burn calories at an elevated level for approximately two more hours.
 Once the elevated effect of the workout is over, your metabolism returns to normal.
-However, the people with greater muscle mass continue to burn more calories all the other hours of a day.
+However, the people with greater muscle mass continue to burn more calories all the other hours of the day.
 Strength training builds those calorie-burning muscles, cardio doesn't.

 When you cut calories, you tend to lose weight.
 But if all you're doing is eating less, you're actually setting yourself up for failure.
 As you lose weight, your metabolism drops.
 Then you eat even less, which causes further drops in your metabolism.
-At some point your metabolism is so slow, you can't cut out anymore calories without starving your body.
+At some point your metabolism is so slow, you can't cut out any more calories without starving your body.

 If you build muscle, it boosts your metabolism.
 The more muscle you have, the more you can eat without gaining weight.
-When given a weight loss choice between simply eating less or exercising more, the exercise route is the best way to go.
+When given a weight-loss choice between simply eating less or exercising more, the exercise route is the best way to go.

 If you want to lose weight, you have to give up all those good tasting "bad" foods.
 Nope.